SadraZg/8Queens_EvolutionaryAlgorithm/README.md

 # 8 QUEENS

+This is an assignment for one of my university courses <Computational Intelligence>.

 Implemented with Analytical and Backtracking algorithms and also my own implementation of Genetic algorithm

 -   By executing each file, the total time of execution will be written in a .txt file.